Installing rTASSEL

 call.
 This can help verify if you have properly set enough memory at

 startup.
-By default, rJava
+By default, rJava will allocate 500 MB

 (0.5 GB) of memory to your session.
 At any time during your R